jwill119/Project2/README.md

 // Created: 11/26/2018
 // Last modified: 11/30/2018

-//!! there is a stack overflow error thast happens when usinf our hash function !!

 ## Project organization

 We will have headers and cpp files for each of several options: